SunilKulali/Coffee-Day-Sales-Insights-SQL-Data-Analysis/README.md

 The project is designed to provide critical insights into the operations of a coffee chain business.
 By leveraging SQL queries, users can explore patterns in sales performance, understand customer behavior, and analyze city-wise and product-wise performance.
 The database includes sales records, product details, customer information, and city-specific metrics, making it a powerful tool for business intelligence.

 ## Key objectives of this analysis include:
-*Tracking total sales and identifying best-selling products.
+*Tracking total sales and identifying best-selling products.<br>
-*Understanding high-value customers and their purchasing patterns.
+*Understanding high-value customers and their purchasing patterns.<br>
-*Analyzing city-wise sales and identifying top-performing locations.
+*Analyzing city-wise sales and identifying top-performing locations.<br>
 *Leveraging advanced SQL functions such as cumulative averages, product ranking, and customer segmentation for deeper insights.

 ## Project Features: